 Members of the BVI dive community on Tortola are busy turning Irma wreckage into BVI dive sites…

-Several small ruined airplanes from the Beef Island Airport are getting the shark-makeover and will be submerged near the Dogs, the small group of islets lying between Beef Island and Virgin Gorda, to form a new dive site.
-Likewise, the old William Thornton floating restaurant and bar, now hard ashore in the Bight of Norman Island, will be reimagined as a pirate ship before being sunk off the backside of Peter Island in Key Bay.
+Several small ruined airplanes from the Beef Island Airport are getting the shark makeover and are submerged near the Dogs.
+The small group of islets lying between Beef Island and Virgin Gorda.
+In order to form a new dive site.
+In addition, the old William Thornton floating restaurant and bar, which is now hard ashore in the Bight of Norman Island, will be reimagined as a pirate ship.
+Then sunk off the backside of Peter Island in Key Bay.

-These good efforts are all being taken by the same folks that remade an old WW2 oiler into a dive site inhabited by the mythical Kraken just before Hurricane Irma in 2017.
+The same folks who remade an old WW2 oiler into a dive site inhabited by the mythical Kraken will be conducting the makeovers.

 While aiding the BVI charter and dive economy, the retooled wrecks also become “recycled” and these hulks will eventually entice local inhabitants to remake them into artificial reefs and “homesites” for the BVI’s native undersea floral and fauna.
 See more

 The William Thornton floating restaurant and bar has returned to its original home in the Bight of Norman Island.
 The crew packed up and moved back “home” on the morning of Territory Day, the 1st of July, and she is once again moored in her “normal” position in the southwest corner of the Bight.